Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Commutative and symmetric monoidal monads

 \end{deph}

 It is well-known that, given a monad $T$, there is a bijective correspondence between symmetric monoidal structures on $T$ and \emph{strengths} on $T$ which make $T$ into a \emph{commutative monad}~\cite{kock}.
-We introduce the relevant definitions.
+We recall the relevant definitions, still on a symmetric monoidal category $\cat{C}$.

-\begin{deph}[Strength] A strength on a monad $T$ is a family of maps $X \otimes TY \to T(X \otimes Y)$, natural in $X$ and $Y$, such that the following four diagrams commute for all $X,Y\in\cat{C}$, where the unnamed isomorphisms are the monoidal structure isomorphisms.
+\begin{deph}[Strength] Let $\cat{C}$ be a monoidal category and $T$ a monad on $\cat{C}$.
+A strength on a monad $T$ is a family of maps $X \otimes TY \to T(X \otimes Y)$, natural in $X$ and $Y$, such that the following four diagrams commute for all $X,Y\in\cat{C}$, where the unnamed isomorphisms are the monoidal structure isomorphisms.

 \end{deph}

 Similarly, a \emph{costrength} is a natural transformation with components $t : TX \otimes Y \to T(X \otimes Y)$ satisfying the analogous equations.
 Since $\cat{C}$ is symmetric monoidal, every strength induces a costrength and vice versa.
 A \emph{strong monad} is a monad equipped with a strength.